BLCM/bl3mods/Apocalyptech/loot_changes/expanded_legendary_pools/README.md

 This also pairs nicely with my Boss Drop Randomizer, Mission Reward Randomizer, and DLC Loot De-Emphasizer mods.

+**Notes on Mod Compatibility:**

+If using this mod alongside the Provocateur COM mod, make sure this mod appears in your mod list *before* the Provocateur COM mod, so that Provocateur gets added into the loot pool properly.

 Changelog
 =========

+**v1.2.1** - Nov 23, 2020
+ * Updated with Provocateur COM mod compatibility

 **v1.2.0** - Nov 10, 2020
  * Added DLC5 (Designer's Cut) items